-In a sentence: raised in regional Australia, just turned 40, proud husband and father of 2 (soon 3), longboard & SUP surfer, IT exec, passionate about business, technology and the St George Illawarra Dragons, part-time philosopher.
+In a sentence: raised in regional Australia, approaching 50, proud husband, father of 3, human to 1 dog, windsurfer, entrepreneur, passionate about business & technology and part-time philosopher.

 This website is simply an outlet for my musings on life (existential) philosophies, fatherhood, marriage, politics, current affairs and whatever I feel like at the time.
 I tend to keep my professional musings to my business website: valueadders.com.au and LinkedIn.

 My blogging starts retrospectively, with my musings as a 22 year old.
 The year was 2000, a mate and I took off on a whirlwind tour of the world, we titled “World Tour Y2K”.
 It was a journey of discovery, in more ways than one, and writing became a way for me to disseminate my thoughts on life.